cOdeBedient/TravelTracker/README.md

   - Implementation of WAI-ARIA states for collapsed trip details to increase accessibility
   - fluid error handling to address incorrect inputs and network errors
-  - manipulation of elements via scss to create an simple but interesting interface.
+  - manipulation of elements via css to create an simple but interesting interface

 - Challenges:

-  - Accessing and manipulating interwoven datat across multiple datasets.
+  - Accessing and manipulating interwoven data across multiple datasets
-  - Building an entire website interface and functional app from scratch.
+  - Building an entire website interface and functional app from scratch
-  - Developing cohesive user stories without strict guidelines.
+  - Developing cohesive user stories without strict guidelines

 ## Future Improvements:
   - More refactoring of repetetive code, particularly in the DOM functions
-  - Dynamically toggle user trips on and off.
+  - Dynamically toggle user trips on and off